awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 + Prerequisites
 + Understand the AWS Tracker application.
-+ Create an IntelliJ project named AWSItemTracker.
++ Create an IntelliJ project named ItemTrackerDynamoDB.
 + Add the Spring POM dependencies to your project.
 + Setup the Java packages in your project.
 + Create the Java classes.
 + Create the HTML files.
 + Create script files.
-+ Set up the RDS instance.
 + Create a JAR file for the application.
 + Deploy the application to Elastic Beanstalk.